stefanofontanelli/Shard/README.md

 	Redis.getClient(key).hmset(key,'value');

-To get an hashed key:
+To get a hashed key:

 	Redis.getClient(key).hgetall(key,callback);

-To know where is a key:
+To know where a key is:

 	Redis.whereIs(key);